20 Non-Perishable Foods with a Long Shelf Life

 Unsweetened cocoa powder

 Unsweetened cocoa powder is a must for making chocolate cookies, brownies, cakes and frostings, and you don’t have to go on a baking spree to use it up immediately … unless you want to, of course!
-In a taste test, the experts at Cook’s Illustrated compared cocoa powder that was a whopping six years past its expiration to fresh cocoa powder—and only about half of the pros’ palettes detected any diminished flavor.
+In a taste test, the experts at America’s Test Kitchen compared cocoa powder that was a whopping six years past its expiration to fresh cocoa powder—and only about half of the pros’ palates detected any diminished flavor.
 Those who did perceive a difference deemed it minor.
-Store in a cool, dry place in an airtight container to keep it as fresh as possible for as long as possible.

 Peanut butter

-Perfect for slathering on sandwiches or apple slices for a hit of protein, or stirred into cookie dough for nutty goodness, peanut butter is safe to stock up on, though it has a somewhat shorter shelf life than some of the other non-perishable foods on this list.
+Crunchy, nutty peanut butter (or creamy, smooth PB, if you prefer) is perfect for slathering on sandwiches or apple slices for a hit of protein, or stirred into cookie dough for yummy goodness.
+If you’re so inclined, it’s safe to stock up on peanut butter, though it has a somewhat shorter shelf life than other non-perishable food on this list.
 Unopened, it keeps for six to nine months in the pantry, and two to three months once opened.

 Olga Gagarova/Getty Images

 In terms of milk, canned coconut milk is a superstar when it comes to shelf life.
 It can last up to five years at room temperature in a cool, dark pantry.
 Just be aware that the milk will likely separate into two layers: a thin, watery one, and a thick, dense, creamy one.
 Just stir or shake to recombine for a lactose-free, vegan milk substitute.
-After stirring, look at it and give a good sniff.
-If the appearance or odor seem “off,” throw it out.
-Now that you know which non-perishable food you should stock up on, find out how long cow’s milk lasts—and how to make it last longer.
+After stirring, look at it and give it a good sniff.
+If the appearance or odor seems “off,” throw it out.

 Sources: